 What does the normie Conservative make of all this?
 What do they conclude?

-When they start watching autosuggest YouTube from the very same Big Tech they know is out to get them, they conclude that all of this is ‘Cultural Marxism’.
+When they start watching autosuggest YouTube videos from the very same Big Tech they know is out to get them, they conclude that all of this is ‘Cultural Marxism’.
 It’s a purely exogenous phenomenon, something corrupting a country that is good and sweet and pure and true, and that if they don’t get the right kind of nationalist populists elected in the next election — through the GOP, naturally — it’s just all over!

 Not only is the military’s top brass and civilian leadership bought into ‘Wokeism’ (dear Normal Conservative, this was ‘a thing’ before 2012 and Trayvon Martin being killed by ‘creepy-ass cracker’ George Zimmerman), it has always been in service of this.
 The radical egalitarianism and individual rights-based framework that says no matter what, at all costs, we just have to have transgender Afghans using their preferred bathroom in the Korengal Valley, just like Americans at MCAGCC Twenty Nine Palms (DoDI 1300.28), is what motivated the entire American project.
 Don’t believe me?
 Ask SCOTUS.